Reduce Your Waste

 5. Nourish your community.
 Moving?
 Going on vacation?
 Certain you won’t eat that tomato soup in your cupboard?
 Share food with neighbors or donate to your local food bank.

 7. Track your trash.
 Choose two weeks to list everything you throw out.
 At the end of those weeks, evaluate the list and learn to purchase and store better next time.
+Use Food Shift’s food waste conversion calculator to measure your impact.

 Share your tips and learn more on Food Shift’s facebook page.